Generic Name: doxepin (DOX-e-pin)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of heart problems, seizures (eg, epilepsy), overactive thyroid, prostate problems (eg, benign prostatic hypertrophy [BPH]), blood problems (eg, porphyria), other mental or mood problems, suicidal thoughts or attempts, or alcohol abuse
+- if you have a history of heart problems, seizures (eg, epilepsy), overactive thyroid, prostate problems (eg, benign prostatic hypertrophy [BPH]), blood problems (eg, porphyria), increased eye pressure, other mental or mood problems, suicidal thoughts or attempts, or alcohol abuse

 - if you are taking a medicine that contains methylene blue